OsamaAhmad00/Dua/README.md

 # Dua

 The Dua language compiler.
-Written in C++, and is based on LLVM, Antlr4, and Boost libraries
+Written in C++, and is based on LLVM, Antlr4, Boost libraries, and the GoogleTest framework

 ## Notable compiler functionalities

 - Compiling to multiple architectures (such as x86, MIPS, RISC-V, and even PIC microcontrollers)
 - Compiling to multiple OSs (such as Windows, Linux, and MacOSX)
+- Generating and linking against both static and dynamic libraries
 - Generating LLVM IR
 - Generating assembly
 - Generating object files